OnionIoT/Onion-Docs/Omega2/Projects/iot/timelapse-camera.md

 <!-- // go into some detail here about how we're going to be implementing the project // eg. which programming language we'll be using, APIs // include links to any api or module references -->

-In this proejct, we'll use the `fswebcam` utility and `cron` to capture images from the webcam at timed intervals, then we'll convert it all to a video using `ffmpeg`.
+In this project, we'll use the `fswebcam` utility and `cron` to capture images from the webcam at timed intervals, then we'll convert it all to a video using `ffmpeg`.
 To keep the amount of typing to a minimum, we will create shell scripts to do the work for us!

 ### Ingredients